EBOR ACADEMY TRUST

 Action plan (optional) Submitted voluntarily View action plan

-2025-26 Gender pay gap report Reported View report
+2025 to 2026 Gender pay gap report Submitted View report

-2024-25 Gender pay gap report Reported View report
+2024 to 2025 Gender pay gap report Submitted View report

 15 April 2024